jamiejamiebobamie/pegaFlashcards/notes.md

 the only thing a connector rule can touch is
 	the data pages and mapping rules
 What is the difference between a connector and a service?
-	a connector is the role of client request data or services from another system service is the role of server
-		respond to requests from another system
-You are updating a system of record using a SOAP connector.
+	a connector is the role of client, requests data or services from another system service is the role of server, responds to requests from another system You are updating a system of record using a SOAP connector.
 If the system of record is unavailable, you want to retry after an hour.
 If it is still unavailable after an hour, a notification should be sent to a system administrator.
 How do you implement this requirement?
 	Implement the logic in the connector’s error handler flow.
 Which two statements describe the role of the cache manifest in a mobile app?
 (Choose two.)